 Total number of Teeth for Babies and Kids

-As mentioned earlier in the chart, teething will usually start at the age of 6 months and proceeds to 2 ½ to 3 years, when the baby is expected to have all 20 primary teeth.
+As mentioned earlier in the chart, teething will usually start at the age of 6 months and proceed to 2 ยฝ to 3 years, when the baby is expected to have all 20 primary teeth.
 After that, babies will have all 20 primary teeth until they start to fall out at age 6 or 7.
-By the time the kid gets to 12 years, they will have shed all primary teeth and grown permanent ones.
+By the time the kid gets to 12 years old, they will have shed all their primary teeth and grown permanent ones.

-Kids then grow additional teeth throughout their teenage up to around 21 years old when they are expected to have all 32 permanent teeth.
-However, some individuals can remain with baby teeth all up into their adult life if there isn’t a permanent tooth replacement.
-These teeth are referred to as “retained primary teeth” in this situation.
+Kids then grow additional teeth throughout their teenage years up to around 21 years old, when they are expected to have all 32 permanent teeth.
+However, some individuals can remain with baby teeth all through adulthood if there isnโt a permanent tooth replacement.
+These teeth are referred to as โretained primary teethโ in this situation.

 Points to Remember

-Dental and oral care is crucial for babies just as it is for adults, if not more.
+Dental and oral care are crucial for babies just as they are for adults, if not more.
 Parents should aim to ensure their babies grow up with healthy teeth free from cavities and other dental-related issues.

 Usage of plain pacifier